code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

   - *Disadvantage:* Man In Middle can advertise route to destination, get connected and perform attacks.
 - **Policy Based Search:** Node keeps track of neighbours who responded positively & sends request to them again
 - **Random Walk?** Node selects k neighbours randomly, sends key-100(data to searched) to them, again those neighbours selects k neighbours.

+<a name=re></a>
+### Reliable
+System to continue to work correctly, even when things go wrong.
+Eg a application:
+  - Can tolerate the user making mistakes or using the software in unexpected ways.
+  - Its performance is good enough for the required use case, under the expected load and data volume.
+  - The system prevents any unauthorized access and abuse.
+#### How to make Hard-disk at datacenter Reliable?
+- At datacenter, Hard disks crash, power grid has a blackout, someone unplugs the wrong network cable.
+- Hard disks have MTTF(mean time to failure) of about 10 to 50 years.
+Thus, on a storage cluster with 10,000 disks, we should expect on average one disk to die per day.
+- How to keep reliabilty?
+  - Add redundancy to the individual hardware components.
+Disks may be set up in a RAID configuration.
+  - Servers may have dual power supplies and hot-swappable CPUs, and datacenters may have batteries and diesel generators for backup power.
+  - When one component dies, the redundant component can take its place while the broken component is replaced.

 - **Throughput:**
   - Rate of successful message delivery over a communication channel(Ethernet, wifi etc).
   - Measured in Bits/sec(bps), data packets per second (p/s or pps).